 Beginners usually start on drumming technique since that is what is new.
 Once the proper grip is established, they begin playing the keyboards as well.
 Because most percussionists are pianists, the keyboard part of the class moves very fast.

 Attend the 5th-grade online parent meeting on Tuesday, March 19th at 6:30 pm.

 This is when you'll sign up for an interview time at our Instrument Selection Day.
 If you're unable to attend the meeting, please email Mrs. Maloy (firstname.lastname@example.org) Meeting via Microsoft Teams

-If interested in percussion, attend the percussion tryouts on Friday, March 31st, AND Saturday, April 1st instrument selection day.
+If interested in percussion, attend the percussion interview on Friday, March 22nd, AND Saturday, March 23rd instrument selection day.
 Students who do not make the percussion class will play their April 1st instrument selection.

 The directors will help you try out the different instruments to find what will fit you best!
 Will take between 15-20 mins.

 Percussion Interviews: All students interested in trying out for percussion MUST sign-up for a Saturday time to choose their second choice.
 This is a procedure we do every year for beginner percussion students.
 On Friday evening, we will have our percussion “try-out” (you don’t have to have previous skills, we are looking for innate coordination).
 Families who selected percussion as their first choice will receive an additional email at a later date.